 C.Crane FM Transmitter 2

 The C.Crane FM Transmitter has been one of my favorite radio-audio accessories ever since it was released.
 I have one connected to my desktop PC’s sound card output through an audio processor.
 In this configuration I can broadcast my music library to radios all around my house and out into the back yard.
 When guests are over I put on a radio in every room and it creates a wonderful effect.
 I use several of these.
 I have one connected to the output of my Eton E1XM Radio so I can hear XM all over the house.
-I have yet another connected to my HD Radio so I can listen to my favorite HD 2 audio streams throughout the house.
+I have yet another connected to my Sangean HD Radio so I can listen to my favorite HD 2/3 audio streams throughout the house.
 With my previous car which lacked an auxiliary audio input I used the FM Transmitter to play my IPOD through the car stereo.
 The possibilities are endless for a device like this.

 Using it is simplicity itself.
-It has a coiled audio input cable with a stereo mini-plug on the end so it can be plugged into most popular audio sources such as an IPOD, MP3 player, computer sound card or audio system that has a headphone or line out Jack.
-It has a volume control and LED volume indicator to set your broadcast volume level (modulation) accurately.
+It has a coiled audio input cable with a stereo mini-plug on the end so it can be plugged into most popular audio sources such as an MP3 player, computer sound card or any audio source that has a headphone or line out Jack.
+It has a volume control and LED volume indicators to set your broadcast volume level (modulation) accurately.
 With PLL tuning, LED Frequency readout and Up/Down Tuning buttons setting your broadcast frequency is a snap.
 Put in two AA batteries or plug in the supplied AC adapter and you’re on the air with your own FM station.